wittenator/ml-project-template/README.md

 ### This is a fork of [this](https://github.com/marvinsxtr/ml-project-template) repo.
 Functionality is similar - a few weird behaviours in edge cases were fixed but most changes are for UX and flavor (see below for details).
-Check out the repor above to see a similar take on the same problem.
+Check out the repo above to see a similar (possibly better) take on the same problem.

 This is a template project for ML experimentation using wandb, hydra-zen, submitit on a Slurm cluster using Docker and Apptainer for containerization.